-What made the wedding special and unique?
+What were some touches added to make the wedding personal, special and unique?

 Tell us how you met and became engaged.